Skip to content

 Leapwork

-Coding required: NoSkill level: Easy - users can learn, build, and maintain test automation in just 30 daysApplication support: Cross-application supportDocumentation: Yes
+Skill level: Easy - users can learn, build, and maintain test automation in just 30 days

-Leapwork uses a visual no-code approach to test automation.
+Leapwork uses a visual, composable, no-code approach to test automation.
 It’s a solution that uses a combination of a visual language and building blocks that enables testers to automate every application type.
 Whether it’s the Sales, F&O, or Business Central module, the legacy Dynamics AX module, or external applications like SAP or Salesforce.

-This means that those who carry out testing - business users and QA personnel can learn, build, scale and maintain test automation, and you can achieve end-to-end test coverage, beyond just your D365 technology ecosystem.
-Everything is controlled from one place, processes are documented and security roles are better defined.
+This means that those who carry out testing, including both business users and QA personnel, can learn, build, scale and maintain test automation, allowing you to achieve end-to-end test coverage beyond just your D365 technology ecosystem.

-See what Microsoft say about Leapwork:
+See what Microsoft have to say about Leapwork:

 “Leapwork’s no-code experience for test creation empowers a broader percentage of our customers to effectively implement automated testing.
-Enhancing the quality of their Microsoft Dynamics 365 service experience and lowering the total cost of ownership through Leapwork is a win-win opportunity.”
+Enhancing the quality of their Microsoft Dynamics 365 service experience and lowering the total cost of ownership through Leapwork is a win-win opportunity.” - Mike Erhenberg, Microsoft Technical Fellow & CTO of Dynamics 365 Applications.

 See Leapwork in action: